krittin-ch/IN0006-EIST/README.md

-# EIST-IN0006-
+# IN0006-EIST
-Einführung in die Softwaretechnik (IN0006)
+Einführung in die Softwaretechnik (IN0006) Introduction to Software Engineering (IN0006)